-On April 29, 2013, we entered into the Purchase Agreement with Hanover Holdings pursuant to which, we have the right, for a thirty-six-month period, commencing on the date of the Purchase Agreement (but not before the date which the SEC first declares effective this registration statement) (the "Commitment Period"), of which this prospectus forms a part, registering the resale of the Put Shares by Hanover Holdings, to resell the Put Shares purchased by Hanover Holdings under the Purchase Agreement.
+On April 29, 2013, we entered into the Purchase Agreement with Hanover Holdings pursuant to which, we have the right, for a thirty-six-month period, commencing on the date of the Purchase Agreement (but not before the date which the SEC first declares effective this registration statement) (the "Commitment Period"), of which this prospectus forms a part, registering the resale of the Purchase Agreement.
 As a condition for the execution of the Purchase Agreement, we issued 595,239 shares of our common stock to Hanover Holdings as a commitment fee.